Coldrain: 2021–2024: Nonnegative and Final Destination (XV Re:Recorded)

-2025–present: Optimize
+2025–present: Optimize = Optdemise

 On 18 March 2025, the band formally announced that they had signed a global contract with German based label Century Media Records.
 Alongside the announcement, a new single "Incomplete" was revealed and was released on 20 March, being the band's first release on the new label.
 On 27 March, the band released the music video for "Incomplete" and simultaneously announced dates in Germany for August 2025, including festival appearances at Summer Breeze, Open Flair, and Reload.
-On 4 April, the band announced a fullscale European headline tour, starting in Manchester, England on 22 November, that culminates in Frankfurt, Germany on 13 December.
+On 4 April, the band announced a fullscale European headline tour, starting in Manchester, England on 22 November, that culminated in Frankfurt, Germany on 13 December.

 On 11 July 2025, the band announced their fifth extended play Optimize, that would be released in autumn of the same year.
 Concurrently, the band announced a One Man Tour across Japan to promote the release.
 On 6 August, the band released "Chasing Shadows" as the second single from Optimize.
-On 9 September, the band officially announced the release date for Optimize, slated as a five-track EP scheduled to be released on 24 October.
+On 9 September, the band officially announced the release date for Optimize, slated as a five-track EP that released on 24 October.
 Simultaneously, the band announced two additional Asian dates in Taipei, Taiwan, and Hong Kong scheduled to take place at the beginning of November 2025.
-On 26 September, the band released the EP's third single "Free Fall" accompanied by the announcement of the first line-up of Blare Fest 2026, featuring bands such as SiM, Maximum the Hormone, Hanabie, House of Protection and Memphis May Fire.
-On 21 October, the band were announced to open for German electronicore band Electric Callboy on their Australian Arena Tour in September 2026 across five dates alongside American metalcore band Ice Nine Kills.
+On 26 September, the band released the EP's third single "Free Fall" accompanied by the announcement of the first line-up of Blare Fest 2026, featuring bands such as One Ok Rock, SiM, Maximum the Hormone, Hanabie, House of Protection and Memphis May Fire.
+On 21 October, the band were announced to open for German electronicore band Electric Callboy on their Australian Arena Tour in September 2026 across six dates alongside American metalcore band Ice Nine Kills.

+On 16 July 2026, the band teased their new single "Ex-Humanity" that was released the following day; it was unveiled as the lead single for their eighth studio album Optimize = Optdemise, acting as a sequel to Optimize, scheduled for release on 25 September 2026.
+It is their first studio album since Vena (2015) to have a full scale worldwide release.
+On 28 August, the band released the album's second single "Poison", featuring Bert McCracken, the frontman from American rock band The Used.